On \mu-Compatible Metrics and Measurable Sensitivity: Introduction

 The plan of the paper is as follows.
-In Section~\ref{sec:w-meas-sens} we define W-measurable sensitivity and show it can be equivalently expressed in two additional ways using properties of $\mu$-compatible metrics defined on nonsingular dynamical systems.
-In Section 3, we use $1$-Lipshitz metrics and show how such metrics can be constructed from any $\mu$-compatible metric defined on a probability space, such that all balls under the new metrics are all measurable.
-In Section~\ref{sec:cond-1-lip-mu-comp}, we provide a sufficient condition under which the newly constructed $1$-Lipshitz metric is in fact $\mu$-compatible.
-Section~\ref{sec:meas-sens-and-1-lip-metrics} illustrates the main connection between $1$-Lipshitz metrics and W-measurable sensitivity, namely that a conservative and ergodic nonsingular dynamical system is W-measurably sensitive if and only if all dynamical systems $(X',\mu',T')$ measurably isomorphic to it admit no $\mu'$-compatible $1$-Lipshitz metrics.
-A corollary of this fact is that for ergodic finite measure-preserving transformations, W-measurable sensitivity is equivalent to measurable sensitivity as defined in \cite{J-S08}.
-Finally, in Section~\ref{sec:meas-sens-fin-measure} we prove our main result, which classifies all ergodic, measure-preserving transformations on finite measure spaces as being either W-measurably sensitive, or isomorphic to a Kronecker transformation.
+Section~\ref{S:defs} recalls basic definitions from \cite{J-S08} and introduces $\mu$-compatible metrics and some of their properties.
+In Section~\ref{sec:w-meas-sens} we define W-measurable sensitivity.
+Section~\ref{S:Lipshitz Metrics} starts by construncting $1$-Lipshitz metrics from any metric on a dynamical system, and then shows that W-measurable sensitivity can be equivalently expressed in additional ways using properties of $\mu$-compatible metrics.
+In Section~\ref{sec:cond-1-lip-mu-comp}, we provide a sufficient condition under which the newly constructed $1$-Lipshitz metric is in fact $\mu$-compatible, and discuss consequences of this fact largely from \cite{A-G01}.
+In Section~\ref{sec:Constructing-mu-comp.-metr-on-isom.-copies} we discuss the invariance of W-measurable sensitivity under measurable isomorphism, as well as the technical assumptions necessary for it to hold.
+We also illustrate the main connection between $1$-Lipshitz metrics and W-measurable sensitivity, namely that a conservative and ergodic nonsingular dynamical system is W-measurably sensitive if and only if all dynamical systems $(X',\mu',T')$ isomorphic mod 0 to it admit no $\mu'$-compatible $1$-Lipshitz metrics.
+Finally, in Section~\ref{sec:meas-sens-fin-measure} we prove our main result, which classifies all conservative and ergodic, nonsingular transformations on standard Borel spaces as being either W-measurably sensitive, or isomorphic to a minimal uniformly rigid invertible isometry.
+A corollary of this fact is that for conservative and ergodic transformations, W-measurable sensitivity is equivalent to measurable sensitivity as defined in \cite{J-S08}.
+We end the section by obtaining a stronger result in the case of ergodic finite measure-preserving transformations.

-In Appendix~\ref{sec:Constructing-mu-comp.-metr-on-isom.-copies} we discuss the invariance of W-measurable sensitivity under measurable isomorphism, as well as the technical assumptions necessary for it to hold.
-Appendix~\ref{sec:pairwise-sensitivity} elaborates on the relationship between our results and the notion of pairwise sensitivity as introduced in \cite{cadre2005ps}.
+In Appendix~\ref{sec:pairwise-sensitivity} elaborates on the relationship between our results and the notion of pairwise sensitivity as introduced in \cite{cadre2005ps} and mention the recent work in \cite{H-L-Y2010}.